 Why Progress?

 So why do we need to talk about progress now?
-For myself and others, Collison and Cowen’s article sparked something of a groundswell that properly framed a movement that was stirring and churning online.
-For years, I was fascinated by and enjoyed studying the confluence of political science, technology, and history.
-However, I lacked the terminology to precisely define, in simple terms, what I was studying or hoping to achieve, but there it was, neatly defined in Collison and Cowen’s article: progress.
+Collison and Cowen’s article sparked a groundswell that properly framed a movement that was stirring online.
+For years, I enjoyed studying the confluence of political science, technology, and history, theorizing how we could learn from the past to inform a better future.
+However, I lacked the terminology to precisely define what exactly I was studying, but there it was, neatly defined in Collison and Cowen’s article: progress.
+Finally armed with the proper framing, I must agree with Collison and Cowen that progress is woefully understudied and misunderstood.
+There are no degrees, certificates, or formal fields of education designed to deepen our understanding of progress, what may threaten it, or how to sustain it.
+This fact should be alarming in itself.

 Nonetheless, the “Progress Studies” movement is developing organically online.
-Professors, educators, economists, and yes, some with no formal training or credentials whatsoever, are connecting with one another with a shared purpose; to understand the origins of human progress.
-Hopefully, armed with this understanding, we may be able to engineer the conditions that give rise to progress in more parts of the world, spreading and sustaining human advancement into the 22nd Century.
+Educators, economists, political wonks, and yes, some with no formal training or credentials whatsoever, are connecting with a shared purpose.
+That purpose is to understand the origins of human progress and, armed with this knowledge, to figure out how to engineer the conditions that give rise to progress in more parts of the world, spreading and sustaining human advancement into the 22nd Century.

 “It would consider the problem as broadly as possible.
 It would study the successful people, organizations, institutions, policies, and cultures that have arisen to date, and it would attempt to concoct policies and prescriptions that would help improve our ability to generate useful progress in the future.”

 The above graph from Our World in Data illustrates what is at stake.
 It charts estimated global GDP over the last 2000 years, a sliver of human existence.
 The pronounced explosion at the end is us, a mere blink of an eye in the human experience.
-Yet, in that blink of an eye, food output soared, famines became more infrequent and less severe, literacy became commonplace, life expectancy surged, and material wealth exploded as extreme poverty plunged.
-Progress studies seeks to understand and defend this exponential improvement in the human condition.
+Yet, in that brief moment, food output soared, famines became more infrequent and less severe, literacy became commonplace, life expectancy surged, and material wealth exploded as extreme poverty plunged.
+We seek to understand and defend this exponential improvement in the human condition.

 Risk & Progress

 It was on the heels of that short article in The Atlantic that I launched the Risk & Progress newsletter.
-The goal of Risk & Progress is simple; to absorb everything written on the topic of progress, including risks to human progress, and to compile the sum total of this knowledge together in one place, while making it readable and accessible for non-academics.
-That last part is crucial because should these ideas, concepts, and lessons be locked in an ivory tower or obscured behind a thicket of academic terminology they will be of little use to the general public.
+The goal of Risk & Progress is simple: to compile everything written on the topic of progress, including risks to human progress, and synthesize this knowledge in one location, while making it readable and accessible for non-academics.
+That last part is crucial because, should these ideas, concepts, and lessons be locked in an ivory tower or obscured behind a thicket of academic terminology, they will be of little use to the public or policymakers.

-Progress is not inevitable; it does not march in one direction or arise spontaneously.
-Progress requires specific economic, social, and political conditions that allow for risks to be taken, experimentation, and yes, failure.
-This means, however, that progress is a choice.
-The human species is fully in control of whether or not we allow the progress of the last few centuries to continue.
-In this fact, I am comforted.
+Remember, progress is not inevitable; it does not march steadily in one direction or arise spontaneously.
+Progress requires specific economic, social, and political conditions.
+This also means, however, that we are in control; progress is a choice, and in this fact, I am comforted.
 The question is, do enough of us recognize the value and importance of progress to do so?
+Join me in Pathways of Progress as we explore the history and origins of progress, contemporary challenges, and how to best solve them.

 You also may like…